-- 6. Replace the cover retention screw and reattach the mounting bracket.
-After installing, allow at least 24 hours (with the instrument powered on) to scrub the housing; otherwise, the instrument may still drift. - 7.
-Set the CO2 and H2O zeros.
+- 4. Insert the recharged bottles into the analyzer housing cap first.
+Replace the bottle covers and the cover retention screw and reattach the mounting bracket. - 5.
+After installing, allow at least 24 hours (with the instrument powered on) to scrub the housing; otherwise, the instrument may still drift.

+This should be followed by setting the CO2 and H2O zeros.
 Check the zero again, if possible, after one or two days.